omerwe/polyfun/README.md

 **A**: Typically yes.
 However, in some cases the LD-scores for this annotations may be linearly dependent on the LD-scores of your other annotations, in which case you don't need to create this annotation.
 This can happen if (1) the vector of ones [1.0 1.0 ...
 1.0] is linearly dependent on your other annotations (which holds for the baseline-LF annotations); and (2) The LD-score that you compute for each SNP is based on (almost) exactly the same set of SNPs as your set of regression SNPs.
 <br>
 <br>
-**Q**: Can I simple add extra annotations on top of the baseline-LF annotations?
+**Q**: Can I add extra annotations on top of the baseline-LF annotations, without creating new huge files from scratch?
 <br>
 **A**: Yes.
 The flag `--ref-ld-chr` accepts a comma-separated list of file name prefixes, just like standard S-LDSC.
 For example, you can create a set of annotation files called my_annot.1.annot.parquet, ... my_annot.22.annot.parquet, and then invoke polyfun as follows:
 ```